The Argus (Melbourne): History

-The newspaper was originally owned by William Kerr, who was also Melbourne's town clerk from 1851–1856 and had been a journalist at the Sydney Gazette before moving to Melbourne in 1839 to work on John Pascoe Fawkner's newspaper, the Port Phillip Patriot.
+The newspaper was originally owned by William Kerr, who was also Melbourne's town clerk from 1851 to 1856 and had been a journalist at the Sydney Gazette before moving to Melbourne in 1839 to work on John Fawkner's newspaper, the Port Phillip Patriot.

 The first edition was published on 2 June 1846.
 The paper soon became known for its scurrilous abuse and sarcasm, and by 1853, after he had lost a series of libel lawsuits, Kerr was forced to sell the paper's ownership to avoid financial ruin.
 The paper was then published by Edward Wilson.
 By 1855, it had a daily circulation of 13,000.

+Lauchlan Mackinnon was a pastoralist, politician and newspaper proprietor.
+Mackinnon one of the most enterprising of the pioneer colonists in Victoria and one of the proprietors of The Argus from 1852 until his death in 1888.

 In October 1881, an afternoon edition was launched, the Evening Mail, edited by Henry Short, but this was a failure, and ceased publication in August 1882.

 In 1883, newspaper editor and owner Richard Twopeny (1857–1919) regarded The Argus as "the best daily paper published out of England".
 The paper become a stablemate to the weekly The Australasian, which became the Australasian Post in 1946.

-During the Depression, in 1933, it launched the Melbourne Evening Star in competition with The Herald newspaper of the Herald and Weekly Times Ltd, but ended the venture in 1936 due to poor circulation figures.
+During the Depression, in 1933, it launched the Melbourne Evening Star in competition with The Herald newspaper of the Herald & Weekly Times, but ended the venture in 1936 due to poor circulation figures.

 The company's newspaper operations experienced severe financial losses from 1939 onwards, which would continue through the 1940s and the 1950s due to economic turmoil, increased costs of newsprint, and cut-throat competition for newspaper circulation in Melbourne.

-In June 1949, The Argus was acquired by the London-based Daily Mirror newspaper group and, on 28 July 1952, it became the first newspaper in the world to publish colour photographs in a daily paper.
+In June 1949, The Argus was acquired by the London based Daily Mirror newspaper group and, on 28 July 1952, it became the first newspaper in the world to publish colour photographs in a daily paper.
 The paper also had interests in radio and, from 1956, the new medium of television, being part of the consortium General Telecasters Victoria (GTV) and its television station GTV-9 (now part of the Nine Network).

-On 19 January 1957, after 110 years, seven months and 17 days, The Argus printed its final edition.
+On 19 January 1957, after 110 years, seven months and 17 days, the final edition of The Argus was published.
 The paper was discontinued and sold to the Herald and Weekly Times group (HWT), which undertook to re-employ Argus staff and continue publication of selected features, and also made an allocation of shares to the UK owners.
 The company's other print and broadcasting operations were unaffected.